raghu3r/greetr/README.md

-# @raghu3r/greetr
+# greetr

-Used to Greet users in the language you want to.
+### Used to Greet users in the language you want to.

-- Ex: Greeting of the Day Mr/Ms. XXXX  // Can get same greeting in whatever the language you want.
+- Ex: Greetings of the Day Mr/Ms. XXXX  // Can get same greeting in whatever the language you want.

 ## Install

 ```
-$ npm install @raghu3r/greetr
+$ npm install greetr
 ```

 ## Usage